Siege of Tobruk: Background

-In spring and summer, days are miserably hot and nights very cold; the Sirocco (Gibleh or Ghibli), a hot desert wind, blows clouds of fine sand, which reduces visibility to a few metres and coats eyes, lungs, machinery, food and equipment; motor vehicles and aircraft need special oil filters and the barren ground means that supplies for military operations have to be transported from outside.
+In spring and summer, days are hot and nights cold; the sirocco, a hot desert wind blows clouds of fine sand, which reduces visibility to a few metres and coats eyes, lungs, machinery, food and equipment; motor vehicles and aircraft need special oil filters and the barren ground means that supplies for military operations have to be transported from outside.
 German engines tended to overheat and tank engine life fell from 1400–1600 mi to 300–900 mi, which was made worse by the lack of standard parts for German and Italian types.
 The ground is a hard surface which drops to sea level in steps, with the coast cut by ravines.

-The Italian fortifications at Tobruk included an outer perimeter, comprising a double semi-circle of dug-in strong points with concrete walls, positioned well for forward observation, an inner anti-tank ditch, some parts of which were behind barbed wire and/or included booby traps, as well as several more fortified positions closer to the port, at the Bardia–El Adem road junction and towards Fort Pilastrino.
+The Italian fortifications at Tobruk included an outer perimeter, comprising a double semi-circle of dug-in strongpoints with concrete walls, positioned well for forward observation, an inner anti-tank ditch, some parts of which were behind barbed wire and/or included booby traps, as well as several more fortified positions closer to the port, at the Bardia–El Adem road junction and towards Fort Pilastrino.

 Capture of Tobruk

-The British captured Tobruk from the Italians in January 1941.
+In January 1941, the British XIII Corps, under the command of Lieutenant-General Richard O'Connor, as part of Operation Compass, surrounded Tobruk, which was defended by the Italian XXII Corps, commanded by General Pitassi Mannella.

+After blockading the fort for a fortnight, on the night of 20 January, the British Navy, led by the HMS Terror, under the command of Captain Hector Waller, bombarded Tobruk.
+Further out naval destroyers laid a trap for the San Giorgio in case it tried to break out.
+On the morning of 21 January between 5 and 7 am, the British artillery bombed the town.
+At 7 am the 2/3rd Australian Battalion attacked the town and quickly created a massive breach and by the evening nearly half of Tobruk's defenses were captured.
+The next day, the naval command surrendered and by 4 pm General dalla Mura also surrendered, Mannella having been captured earlier on in the day.